noahnbleon/Tableau-Real-Estate-Project/README.md

 Additionally this graph shows a difference between the median and average sales that ranges from $150,000 to $250,000.
 We believe this is caused by outliers in the dataset that are pulling on the average.
 For this reason we deduce that the median line shows a more accurate pattern, meaning the housing market in Connecticut is relatively stable with a peak over the summer months.

-Perhaps due to our bias as college students, we felt the spikes in Average Sale Amounts could potentially be related to Property Type, in that the prices of apartment complexes being listed on the market during August, December, and to some extent January could be representative of apartment complex owners listing their property on the market.
+Perhaps due to our bias as college students, we believe the spikes in Average Sale Amounts could potentially be related to Property Type, in that the prices of apartment complexes being listed on the market during August, December, and to some extent January could be representative of apartment complex owners listing their property on the market.
 If one treats Connecticut like a microcosm of the greater economy it is within, this could make sense due to the cyclic nature of college students migrating apartments after their lease ends.
 (However, as previously stated, Connecticut is likely not plausible to view as a microcosm due to the various other factors impacting our dataset that are unaccounted for.)

 ### Question 2